HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/deploying_otel_collector.md

     - Adjust resource limits based on your expected telemetry volume.
     - Enable TLS for production deployments by configuring appropriate certificates.

-3. Deploy the collector to your Kubernetes cluster in the same namespace as your DX deployment.
+3. Deploy the collector to your Kubernetes cluster.
+You can deploy it in the same namespace as your DX deployment or in a dedicated observability namespace.

+    **Option 1: Deploy in the same namespace as DX**

     ```bash
     helm install otel-collector open-telemetry/opentelemetry-collector \
       --namespace <your-dx-namespace> \
       --values otel-collector-values.yaml
     ```

-    To deploy the collector in a dedicated observability namespace:
+    **Option 2: Deploy in a dedicated observability namespace**

     ```bash
     kubectl create namespace observability